The common-held belief among physicians is that pulmonary embolism is always from a DVT, a blood clot that forms in the legs or pelvis.

 Cadaver studies have shown that usually, only part of the blood clot dislodges and travels elsewhere.
 The study authors further state that many pulmonary emboli indeed form in the lungs.

-Where are all the places in the body that a deep vein thrombosis may form?
+Where are all the places in the body a deep vein thrombosis may form?

 “DVT is the general term, meaning a thrombus in any deep vein including the veins in the lungs,” says Steve Elias, MD, FACS, director of Center for Vein Disease and The Wound Healing Center at Englewood Hospital and Medical Center in Englewood, NJ.